martyv4/Project-07-React-Gallery-App/README.md

 1) run npm install & npm start
    Runs the app in the development mode.<br>
    Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+2) Details on config.js
+    * Create a new file name it config.js
+    * Used the suggested structure (import variable apiKey)
+    * Located in the src folder
-2) create a config.js file and copy const apiKey = 'YOUR API KEY' ;
+        const apiKey = 'YOUR API KEY' ;
         export default apiKey;
 ```
 Further detailed instructions:  "https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md"

 ### Instructions:
 ```